ashleemboyer/BannedOnMediumForThis/README.md

 ## Note for the founder of Medium:
-* Medium will always be in the shadow and be in second place compared to Twitter.
+* Medium will always be in the shadow and will always be in second place compared to Twitter.

 ## Article that got me Banned: